-Chills refers to feeling cold after an exposure to a cold environment.
-The word can also refer to an episode of shiveringalong withpaleness and feeling cold.
+Chills refers to feeling cold after being in a cold environment.
+The word can also refer to an episode of shivering along with paleness and feeling cold.

-Chills (shivering)may occur at the beginning of an infection and are usually associated with a fever.
+Chills (shivering) may occur at the beginning of an infection.
+They are most often associated with a fever .
 Chills are caused by rapid muscle contraction and relaxation.
-They are the body's way ofproducing heat when it feels cold.
+They are the body's way of producing heat when it feels cold.
 Chills often predict the coming of a fever or an increase in the body's core temperature.

-Infants tend not to develop obvious chills, but any fever in an infant 6 months or younger should be reported to a health care provider.
-Fevers in infants 6 months to 1 year should also be reported unless the parent is certain of its cause.
+Infants tend not to develop obvious chills.
+However, call your health care provider about any fever in an infant 6 months or younger.
+Also call for fevers in infants 6 months to 1 year unless you are sure of the cause.

 "Goose bumps" are not the same as chills.
 Goose bumps occur due to cold air.
 They can also be caused by strong emotions such as shock or fear.
 With goose bumps, the hairs on the body stick up from the skin to form a layer of insulation.
 When you have chills, you may or may not have goose bumps.